-The Honourable and Ancient Appointment of Conductor has origins dating back to 1327 where the appointment is mentioned in the Statute of Westminister as the men whose job it was to conduct soldiers to places of assembly.
+The Honourable and Ancient Appointment of Conductor has origins dating back to 1327.
+The appointment is mentioned in the Statute of Westminster as the men whose job was to conduct soldiers to places of assembly.
 The “Conductor of Ordnance” is also mentioned in the records of the siege of Boulogne in 1544.
-Surviving as an appointment directly related to the handling of stores in the British Army until the late 19th century.
+Surviving as an appointment related to handling stores in the British Army until the late 19th century.
 The first New Zealand connection to the Conductor appointment was during the New Zealand Wars, with Conductors appointed to provide support to the Imperial Regiments serving in that campaign.
-The British Army formalised the appointment by Royal Warrant on 11 January 1879 which established Conductors of Supplies (in the Army Service Corps) and Conductors of Stores (in the Ordnance Stores Branch) as Warrant Officers, ranking above all Non-Commissioned Officers.
-The Army Service Corps dispensed with Conductors of Supplies in 1892 with the Army Ordnance Corps retaining Conductors on its formation in 1895.
-In the Army Ordnance Corps, the appointment of conductor had become a senior and responsible position with the holder being a pillar of knowledge, who when required would do duty as a subaltern officer, but not sit on courts of inquiry or regimental boards.
+The British Army formalised the appointment by Royal Warrant on 11 January 1879, which established Conductors of Supplies (in the Army Service Corps) and Conductors of Stores (in the Ordnance Stores Branch) as Warrant Officers, ranking above all Non-Commissioned Officers.
+The Army Service Corps dispensed with Conductors of Supplies in 1892, with the Army Ordnance Corps retaining Conductors on its formation in 1895.
+In the Army Ordnance Corps, the appointment of Conductor had become a senior and responsible position.
+When required, the holder was a pillar of knowledge who would do duty as a subaltern officer but not sit on courts of inquiry or regimental boards.
 On parade, Conductors would take post as an officer but would not salute.

 New Zealand Conductors

 Following the British model, the NZAOC EF included both Conductors and Sub-Conductors as part of its organisational structure.
 This practice was not duplicated by the NZAOC in New Zealand, with only the appointment of Conductor adopted.
-The Rank insignia for conductors in both the NZEF and New Zealand would be a Crown in Laurel Wealth, the same badge is worn by Warrant Officers Class Two in the modern New Zealand Army.
+The Rank insignia for the Conductor in both the NZEF and New Zealand would be a Crown in a Wealth, the same insignia is worn by Warrant Officers Class Two in the modern New Zealand Army.

 William Henry Manning

-Born on 31 August 1865, Manning had spent most of his adult life as a soldier in the British Army.
-Serving as a Regimental Quartermaster Sergeant, Manning had also spent time as an acting ASC Officer in charge supplies and an acting Ordnance Officer in various parts of the Empire.
-One of his last positions held was as a Troopship Quartermaster Sergeant on the SS Lismore Castle transporting the 2nd Battalion of the East Surrey Regiment to South Africa from the United Kingdom in October – November 1899.
-On the completion of his tenure with the British Army, Manning with his wife and two children migrated to New Zealand.
+Born on 31 August 1965, Manning had spent most of his adult life as a soldier in the British Army.
+As a Regimental Quartermaster Sergeant, Manning had also spent time as an acting ASC Officer in charge of supplies and an acting Ordnance Officer in various parts of the Empire.
+One of his last positions was as a Troopship Quartermaster Sergeant on the SS Lismore Castle, transporting the 2nd Battalion of the East Surrey Regiment to South Africa from the United Kingdom in October – November 1899.
+On completing his tenure with the British Army, Manning migrated to New Zealand with his wife and two children.

 Appointed as a teacher in 1908, Manning and his wife would become School Masters, first at the Native School at Te Haroto and then the Native School at Waimarma.

-Eager to serve, Manning approached the Defence Force on 10 October 1915 advising them of his experience and willingness to serve.
-Manning offer to serve was accepted, and on 17 December 1915 Manning was attested into the ASC as a soldier.
+Eager to serve, Manning approached the Defence Force on 10 October 1915, advising them of his experience and willingness to serve.
+Manning’s offer to serve was accepted, and on 17 December 1915, Manning was attested into the ASC as a soldier.
 Promoted successively from Private, Corporal, Sergeant and then Staff Sergeant on 6 April 1916.

-Born on 11 June 1852, Ramsey, like Manning had spent his adult life in the British Army all around the world including service at Woolwich, Aldershot, Limerick, Malta and Ambala (India) and on his retirement had migrated to New Zealand with his wife and six children.
+Born on 11 June 1852, Ramsey, like Manning, had spent his adult life in the British Army worldwide, including service at Woolwich, Aldershot, Limerick, Malta, and Ambala (India), and on his retirement had migrated to New Zealand with his wife and six children.

-At the time of his enlistment in December 1915, Ramsey was working as a caretaker for the Presbyterian Institute at Trentham.
-At sixty-three years of age, Ramsey was enlisted for service with the New Zealand Army with the Headquarters of Trentham Camp on 3 December 1915.
-Like Manning, Ramsey’s experience was recognised, and while working for Captain McCristell, the Camp Quartermaster, promoted successively from Private, Corporal, Sergeant and then Regimental Quartermaster Sergeant on 1 April 1916.
-On 3 February 1917 on McCrystal’s recommendation Ramsey was transferred into the NZAOC and immediately promoted to Conductor.
+At the time of his enlistment in December 1915, Ramsey worked as a caretaker for the Presbyterian Institute at Trentham.
+At sixty-three years of age, Ramsey was enlisted for service with the New Zealand Army at the Headquarters of Trentham Camp on 3 December 1915.
+Like Manning, Ramsey’s experience was recognised, and while working for Captain McCristell, the Camp Quartermaster was promoted successively from Private, Corporal, Sergeant and then Regimental Quartermaster Sergeant on 1 April 1916.
+On 3 February 1917, Ramsey was transferred into the NZAOC and immediately promoted to Conductor.

-With available records identifying Manning and Ramsey as the first Conductors appointed in New Zealand, Information of the Conductors that followed is incomplete with the following known to have been Conductors;
+With available records identifying Manning and Ramsey as the first Conductors appointed in New Zealand, Information of the Conductors that followed is incomplete with the following known to have been selected as Conductors.

-Having both reached retiring age Manning and Ramsey relinquished their honourary ranks and appointments on the Inspectorial Staff of the NZAOD and demobilised out of the NZAOC 4 April 1920.
+Having both reached retiring age, Manning and Ramsey relinquished their honorary ranks and appointments on the Inspectorial Staff of the NZAOD and were demobilised out of the NZAOC on 4 April 1920.

-During 1918, British Army Order 305 was issued which settled the insignia for Conductors as the Royal Arms in Laurel Wreath, and for a Sub-Conductor the Royal Arms.
-Although probably adopted for wear in New Zealand in 1918/19, the Insinga of the Royal Arms in a Laurel Wreath was confirmed for New Zealand Conductors in the NZ Military Forces Dress Regulations of 1923.
+In 1918, British Army Order 305 was issued, which settled the insignia for Conductors as the Royal Arms in Laurel Wreath and for a Sub-Conductor the Royal Arms.
+Although probably adopted for wear in New Zealand in 1918/19, the Insinga of the Royal Arms in a Laurel Wreath was confirmed for New Zealand Conductor in the NZ Military Forces Dress Regulations of 1923.

 Defence Regulations since 1895 had placed Conductors as warrant officers, ranking them above all non-commissioned officers.
-The New Zealand Defence Regulations of 1927 set Conductors on the order of precedence of Warrant and Non-Commissioned Officers as the senior of the Warrant Officer Class One (WO1) rank, equivalent to Staff Sergeant-Majors, N.Z.
+The New Zealand Defence Regulations of 1927 placed Conductors on the order of precedence of Warrant and Non-Commissioned Officers as the senior of the Warrant Officer Class One (WO1) rank equivalent to Staff Sergeant-Majors, N.Z.
 Permanent Staff and Master Gunner, 1st Class.

 Copyright © Robert McKie 2018